The 3 Logo Variations Your Small Business Needs

 WHEN YOUR AUDIENCE IS FAMILIAR WITH YOUR BUSINESS: use the logo that fits the space.
 If you need a horizontal logo use your horizontal logo.
 If you need a profile picture for your instagram that’s legible in a small circle use your submark.
 If the space is a little tight and your primary logo has too much text use the alternate logo.
 Use what you want.
 Your audience already recognizes your business and if you’ve done your branding well, all of your logos should quickly identify your business.

-So to wrap things up you should have at least three logos: one you use most often, a slightly different version in a different layout, and a condensed version.
+So to wrap things up you should have at least three logos: one with all of your shit, a slightly different version in a different layout, and a condensed version.
 When you use them is mostly up to you, but as always: put your target audience first.
 While the focus of this blog is to answer your questions on the number of logos your business needs, remember that a brand is so much more than just your logo.
 It’s the heart and soul of your company and there’s a lot of running parts so if all you’ve considered thus far is your logo, make sure to download my free checklist of all of the items you need to form your brand identity.

 ABOUT THE AUTHOR: